 I use my smartphone to videotape.
 I think the taping of children and educators is an essential component of a good school.
 School is for learning, experimenting, trying new things, making mistakes, and correcting mistakes.
 Recording is the most informative form of documentation, because different viewers can generate different views in a cooperative discussion.
 One can play it over and over again.
 I never see what is truly happening on the first view.

 Recordings can be treated as privileged communication.
 A privileged communication is private and must be kept in confidence by the recipient for the benefit of the communicator, in this case the benefit of child, the family, and the school.
 Families can provide permission formally for this to happen and staff can sign a non-disclosure agreement covering disposition of the recordings.
 There must be a way to find agreement so recordings can inform practice.
-If the final story is to be shared beyond the community, formal written permission is included in that agreement.
+If the final story is to be shared beyond the community, formal written permission can be included in that agreement.